 About the Department

-Welcome to the Department of Government
+Welcome to the Department of Government and Politics

-The Department of Government provides an energetic and supportive learning environment for students seeking a career in politics, governance and industry and for professionals wishing to update their knowledge and improve their governing skills.
+The Department of Government and Politics provides an energetic and supportive learning environment for students seeking a career in politics, governance and industry and for professionals wishing to update their knowledge and improve their governing skills.
 Known for its student-friendly approach to education, the Department actively engages in research, conferences and mentoring which enrich the learning experience.
 Situated in the Faculty of Commerce, within the College of Business and Law, the Department of Government epitomises the changes afoot in the more globalised setting of governance, politics and business by operating with awareness of both the local picture and of the larger context.
 Staff reflect this ‘multi-level’ approach to politics and business with expertise and professional connections that range from local and national politics, to international issues and global governance.
 The Department is continually renewing its programmes to maintain this relevance and to translate the new opportunities of a new age into quality teaching for its students.

 Its teaching programme includes: Gender Politics; Citizenship; Public Participation; Democracy Studies; Human Rights; Public Policy; Politics of the EU; Public Management; Political Ethics; Irish Politics; Conflict Resolution; Public Finance; Political Economy; International Political Systems; Globalisation; Multi-level Governance; Research Methods; African Studies; and US Politics.